GorvGoyl/Shortcut-Menu-Bar-VSCode-Extension/README.md

 ### FAQ 🙋‍

-**Why can't I add my own/custom buttons?**
+**How can I add my own/custom buttons?**
-I haven't figured out a way to implement that feature.
-If you've found a way please raise a PR!
+Setup any [vscode command](https://code.visualstudio.com/docs/getstarted/keybindings#_default-keyboard-shortcuts) or any extension command for the user defined buttons
+✔ command support arguments separated by pipe (e.g. `workbench.action.tasks.runTask|My Task`) ✔ comma-separated list of commands that get executed sequentially

 **Can you add 'xyz' button for me?**
 Sure, you can request a button by creating a github issue here https://github.com/gorvgoyl/Shortcut-Menu-Bar-VSCode-Extension/issues